 The chairman and CEO of the CME Group, Mr. Terry Duffy, can be seen below in a video clip discussing precious metal prices from a summer 2017 interview on Fox Business News.

 Take a listen to what he explicitly says in terms of precious metal prices versus the following criticisms from GATA's Chris Powell about his futures contract exchanges not merely allowing, but also incentivizing government central banks with discounts to actively trade commodity futures contracts (as well as in ETFs and various stock markets around the world).

-Rare to have the leader of the most influential bullion 'price discovery' influencer and the world's trading volume leading futures contract exchanges (NYMEX & COMEX) speak so bluntly and bullishly for the long or price appreciating side of any commodity traded within its domains.
+Rare to have the leader of the most influential bullion 'price discovery' influencer and the world's trading volume leading futures contract exchanges (NYMEX & COMEX) speak so bluntly and bullishly, for the long price appreciating side, on any commodity traded within its domains.

-Specifically here, all the precious metal futures contracts which are traded on the NYMEX (palladium, platinum) and the COMEX (gold, silver).
+Specifically here, all the precious metal futures contracts which get traded on the NYMEX (palladium, platinum) and the COMEX (gold, silver).

-Accord to Mr. Duffy in the summer of 2017, depressed bullion prices at that time were not reflecting reality of world news and events.
-Well we can all perhaps ponder as to why.
-The allegations are nearly as infinite as the derivative contracts that futures markets trade in.
+Accord to Mr. Duffy in the summer of 2017, depressed bullion prices at that time were not reflecting the reality of world news and events.
+Well, we can all perhaps ponder as to why.
+The allegations are nearly as infinite as the ultra leveraged derivative contracts that futures markets swim.

 Some common sense points which cannot by denied about the NYMEX and all other futures contract exchanges as well.